 4% rule – The 4% rule has been popular for about 30 years now.
 Basically, it’s a loose rule saying that when determining your retirement income, if you withdraw 4% of your investments each year, you’ll have enough to live off of for about 30 years.
 When determining how to implement the three fund portfolio, you’ll need to determine if 4% withdrawals of your investments will be enough to live or if you’ll want to withdraw higher amounts.
 If you need to boost returns or are looking to withdraw more, you’ll need to allocate your money into the three funds accordingly.

 Remember to Rebalance

-One of the biggest advantages of the “lazy portfolio” is being able to set it and forget it, but that doesn’t mean ignore it.
-Periodically check in when you can for rebalancing.
+One of the biggest advantages of the “lazy portfolio” is being able to set it and forget it, but that doesn’t mean ignoring it.
+Periodically check-in when you can for rebalancing.
 Maybe that’s every few months, once a year, or maybe more, but no you should never leave any investment unchecked for too long.
 Financial situations change and priorities shift, and when they do, you need to update your allocations or maybe even one of your investment funds completely.
-Don’t be afraid to move funds around to best suit your long term goals and needs.
+Don’t be afraid to move funds around to best suit your long-term goals and needs.

 Enjoyed this article?
 Leave me a review here.

-Any other investing plans or investing strategies?
+Any other investing plans or investment strategies?
 Leave some comments!